Advertiser Disclosure

 • 25% statement credit on Southwest inflight purchases

-• The ability to earn 1,500 tier qualifying points (TQPs) towards A-List status after every $5,000 spent
+• The ability to earn 1,500 Tier Qualifying Points toward A-List status after every $5,000 spent

-By our valuations of Rapid Rewards points at an average of 1.3 cents each, 6,000 points would be worth $78 every year.
+We value Rapid Rewards points at an average of 1.3 cents each, so 6,000 points would be worth $78 every year.

-With EarlyBird Check-In, Southwest will automatically check you into your flight before the usual 24-hour check-in period, allowing you to enjoy preferred seat selection, earlier overhead bin access, and quicker boarding.
+With EarlyBird Check-In for flights through 2025, Southwest automatically checks you in for your flight before the usual 24-hour check-in period, allowing you to enjoy preferred seat selection, earlier overhead bin access, and quicker boarding.

-And if you happen to spend $20 on snacks or inflight refreshments, you’ll get 25% back, equal to $5.
+And if you happen to spend $20 on snacks or inflight refreshments, you get 25% back, equal to $5, thanks to the return on inflight purchases.

-Southwest Rapid Rewards entry-level elite status tier is called A-List, and you need to earn 35,000 tier qualifying points to qualify for A-List status.
-With A-List status, you get priority boarding, priority lane and express lane check-in, a 25% earning bonus, same-day confirmed changes, same-day standby, and a dedicated A-List member phone line.
+Southwest Rapid Rewards entry-level elite status tier is called A-List, and you need to earn 35,000 Tier Qualifying Points to qualify for A-List status.
+With A-List status, you get priority boarding, priority lane and express lane check-in, a 25% earning bonus, same-day confirmed changes, same-day standby, and a dedicated A-List member phone line to call.

-When spending on the Southwest Premier card, you’ll get 1,500 tier qualifying points for every $5,000 spent.
-That means you can qualify for A-List status by spending $233,333 per calendar year with the Southwest Premier card.
+When spending on the Southwest Premier card, you get 1,500 Tier Qualifying Points for every $5,000 you spend.
+That means you can qualify for A-List status by spending $116,667 per calendar year with the Southwest Premier card.

 Travel insurance